mcosovic/JuliaGrid.jl/docs/src/manual/observabilityAnalysis.md

 Attempting to solve this system directly using AC or DC state estimation may not be feasible, as the gain matrix would be singular.
 To prevent this issue, users can first conduct an observability analysis.

-JuliaGrid employs standard observability analysis performed on the linear decoupled measurement model.
-Active power measurements from wattmeters are utilized to estimate bus voltage angles, while reactive power measurements from varmeters are used to estimate bus voltage magnitudes.
+JuliaGrid uses standard observability analysis performed on the linear decoupled measurement model.
+Active power measurements from wattmeters are used to estimate bus voltage angles, while reactive power measurements from varmeters are used to estimate bus voltage magnitudes.
 This necessitates that measurements of active and reactive power come in pairs.

 !!! note "Info"
-    We suggest that readers refer to the tutorial on [Observability Analysis](@ref ACObservabilityAnalysisTutorials) for insights into the implementation.
+    For implementation details, see the tutorial on [Observability Analysis](@ref ACObservabilityAnalysisTutorials).

 ---

 ##### Flow-Observable Islands
-Now, let us identify flow-observable islands:
+Now identify flow-observable islands:
 ```@example ACSEObservabilityAnalysis
 islands = islandTopologicalFlow(monitoring)
 nothing # hide